 Hardwood Flooring Maintenance Tips

-A huge part of owning hardwood flooring is maintaining it.
+A huge part of having hardwood flooring is maintaining it.
 You probably spent quite a bit on the material, but also probably on installing it.
 The manufacturer will give an estimated lifetime for the material, but in the end the lifetime of hardwood flooring depends on how well it is maintained.
 Follow the hardwood flooring maintenance tips below to help extend the lifetime of your hardwood flooring.

 Firstly, it’s essential to guard your flooring against threats to hardwood.